MingHill/Monsters_Heroes/README.md

 - Armor
   - Implements Item and Equipable.
 Reduces damage taken from a monster if equiped.
 Has a maximum use of 3 uses before needing to be repaired
 - Battle
-  - Battle class where heroes and monsters compete in battle.
+  - Battle class where heroes and monsters compete in battle, used by the Monsters and Heroes game.
 Main method is a switch based method where all heroes can choose which attack to use on which hero and monsters attack randomly.
 - Bush
   -